szeller/whatsontv/docs/development/testingStandards.md

 # WhatsOnTV Testing Standards

-This document outlines the testing standards, patterns, and utilities used in the WhatsOnTV application.
+This document outlines the comprehensive testing standards, patterns, and utilities used in the WhatsOnTV application.
 It serves as a reference for developers working on the codebase to ensure consistent testing practices.

 ## Table of Contents